awsdocs/aws-encryption-sdk-docs/doc_source/concepts.md

 **Combining the strengths of multiple algorithms**
 To encrypt your data, by default, the AWS Encryption SDK uses a sophisticated [algorithm suite](supported-algorithms.md) with AES\-GCM symmetric encryption, a key derivation function \(HKDF\), and signing\.
 To encrypt the data key, you can specify a [symmetric or asymmetric encryption algorithm](#symmetric-key-encryption) appropriate to your wrapping key\.
 In general, symmetric key encryption algorithms are faster and produce smaller ciphertexts than asymmetric or *public key encryption*\.
 But public key algorithms provide inherent separation of roles and easier key management\.
-To combine the strengths of each, you can your encrypt your data with symmetric key encryption, and then encrypt the data key with public key encryption\.
+To combine the strengths of each, you can encrypt your data with symmetric key encryption, and then encrypt the data key with public key encryption\.

 ## Data key<a name="DEK"></a>